AstarNetwork/astar-docs/docs/use/how-to-guides/soneium/transfer-tokens/from-ethereum-to-soneium.md

 ### Option 2: Using **Rhino.fi**

 [**Rhino.fi**](https://app.rhino.fi/) is a powerful cross-rollup bridge that supports many assets and many L2s.
-It offers a seamless bridging experience with quick and secure transactions.
+It offers a straightforward bridging experience with quick and secure transactions.

 <Figure caption="" src={require('/docs/use/how-to-guides/soneium/transfer-tokens/images/ethereum-to-soneium/rhino-x-soneium.jpeg').default} width="100%" />